Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Why Overpacking Is a Problem

-• The Maldives has a very casual dress code.
+• The Maldives is a very informal place in terms of dress code.

 Why Underpacking Is Also Risky

-• Essentials can be expensive or unavailable on remote islands.
+• The necessities may be costly or inaccessible on remote islands.

 7. Skipping Travel Insurance